EMI-Group/evomo/README.md

 ### 🔧 Easy-to-Use Integration

-#### 🔄 Shared Name with EvoX
+#### 📦 Standalone EvoMO Package
-- After installation, you can directly import EvoMO algorithms using `import evox`, making it seamless to access both EvoX and EvoMO algorithms with a unified interface.
+- EvoMO is now available as an independent repository, allowing users to easily access multiobjective optimization algorithms and benchmark problems via `import evomo` for improved discoverability and usability.

 ## Installation Guide